samunemeth/System/README.md

 # NixOS Configuration

-This is the central documentation and description for my NixOS configuration.
+This is the central collection and documentation of my NixOS configurations.

-## Description
+I am trying to achieve a minimal NixOS installation for productivity.
+I use Qtile as my window manager, Neovim for text and code editing, Firefox for browsing and Lf for file management.

-I am trying to achieve a minimal NixOS installation, with Qtile as my window manager.
-For settings, I try to use Rofi menus where possible, as it provides a clean, unified look, while remaining light-weight.
+For settings, I try to use Rofi menus where possible.
+I am mainly using these systems for internet browsing and LaTeX compilation.

 ## ToDo

 **General**

+  - Look into why the *mini greeter* seems to act up on first boot.
+  - Separate Home Manager building for time saving.
   - Add more documentation for initial setup.
   - Change Flameshot for Scrot?
   - Set up Veracrypt?